-(1) For the purpose of calculating the payout factor, our actual adjusted EBITDAX for the 2021 Fiscal Year was calculated, subject to the discretion of the Compensation Committee, as net income (loss) before interest expense, income taxes, and depreciation, depletion, and amortization expense, adjusted for impairment of oil and natural gas properties, accretion of asset retirement obligations, unrealized gains and losses on commodity derivative instruments, non-cash equity-based compensation, and gains or losses on sales of assets, as further adjusted to subtract interest and investment income, other income (excluding tax provision), and change in deferred revenue and reversing the effect of any actual incentive compensation changes that exceed target.
-Our budgeted adjusted EBITDAX for the 2021 Fiscal Year was the amount approved by the Board in the annual budget for 2021.
+(1) The 100% payout factor reflected above has been rounded to the nearest whole percentage, but the actual bonus earned was calculated based on the unrounded payout factor.
+For the purpose of calculating the payout factor, our actual adjusted EBITDAX for the 2023 Fiscal Year was calculated, subject to the discretion of the Compensation Committee, by applying additional adjustments to Adjusted EBITDA.
+We define Adjusted EBITDA as net income (loss) before interest expense, income taxes, and depreciation, depletion, and amortization expense, adjusted for impairment of oil and natural gas properties, accretion of asset retirement obligations, unrealized gains and losses on commodity derivative instruments, non-cash equity-based compensation, and gains or losses on sales of assets, if any.
+We then adjust Adjusted EBITDA (a) to subtract other income (excluding tax provision), interest and investment income, and change in deferred revenue, (b) to add back exploration expense, and (c) to reverse the effect of actual cash STI and replace with the budgeted amount.
+Our budgeted adjusted EBITDAX for the 2023 Fiscal Year was the amount approved by the Board of the General Partner in the annual budget for 2023.